-The 30-credit M.S. in Forensic Science – High Technology Crime program prepares you to excel in a rapidly changing field as you become an expert in investigating criminal activity involving computer and digital information systems, accounting fraud and health-care fraud.
-The program is designed for professionals who want to become expert at managing advanced technological resources to combat cyberthreats and related financial crime.
+The 30-credit M.S. in Forensic Science–Cyber Investigations program prepares you to excel in a rapidly changing field as you become an expert in investigating criminal activity involving computer and digital information systems, recovery and analysis of data, preservation of evidence and understanding the law.
+The program is designed for professionals who want to become expert at managing advanced technological resources to combat cyberthreats and related crime.

 How the program works:

 Through a 10-course curriculum, you'll develop skills and knowledge in 21st-century forensic investigations to become an agent of positive change.
 You'll explore:

 - cybersecurity attacks, threats and risk assessment